 - Climbing of Karisimbi volcano - the Karisimbi offers travellersa 2 day trek with overnight camping at an altitude of 3,800 m.

 - Climbing of Bisoke volcano - one day.

 - Tour of the Twin lakes of Bulera and Ruhondo.

 "In the heart of central Africa, so high up that you shiver more than you sweat, are great, old volcanoes towering up almost 15000 feet, and nearly covered with rich, green rainforest – the Virungas" - Dr. Dian Fossey describing the intensely beautiful mountain range on which she spent the last two decades of her life studying Rwanda's endangered mountain gorillas.

-Nothing can prepare one for the impact of encountering a fully-grown silverback gorilla: up to three times as bulky as the average man, yet remarkably peaceable and tolerant of human visitors.
+Nothing can prepare one for the impact of trekking mountain gorillas in their natural habitats. up to three times as bulky as the average man, yet remarkably peaceable and tolerant of human visitors.
 Nor are these words to describe the thrill of recognition attached to staring deep into the liquid brown eyes of these gentle giants, which share some 97% of their genes with humans.